Daniel-VDM/Concurrent-Cached-File-Server/README.md

 # Concurrent Cached File Server
 This was the final project done for the Machine Structures course taken at UC Berkeley.

-## Overview
-This is a file server that features a cache which can efficiently handle thousands of concurrent file requests.
+It is a file server that features a cache which can efficiently handle thousands of concurrent file requests.

 ## Setup and Execution